 The Internet is filled with personal accounts regarding Kratom.
 But there are only a few reliable accounts of how it can help curb or quit alcohol drinking.

 Kratom can help stimulate the brain’s opioid receptors that crave endorphins released when consuming alcohol.
-Such mechanism makes Kratom effective in managing the discomfort associated with alcohol withdrawal and curbs the cravings.
+Such a mechanism makes Kratom effective in managing the discomfort associated with alcohol withdrawal and curbs the cravings.

 Because other brain chemicals such as GABA are associated with alcohol withdrawal, using Kratom can be beneficial for those with mild to moderate alcohol dependence.
 However, this herb may not be sufficient for those with severe alcoholism.